-The Company sells a broad line of commercial and industrial laundry and drycleaning equipment and steam boilers and process steam systems, as well as related replacement parts and accessories.
+The Company sells a broad line of commercial and industrial laundry and drycleaning equipment and steam and hot water boilers manufactured by others, as well as related replacement parts and accessories and provides maintenance services.

-The commercial and industrial laundry equipment distributed by the Company features washers and dryers, including tunnel systems and coin-operated machines, many of which are designed to reduce utility and water consumption.
-In addition, the Company sells water reuse and heat reclamation systems, sheet feeders, flatwork ironers, automatic towel and sheet folders and stackers.
+The commercial and industrial laundry equipment distributed by the Company features all washroom, finishing, material handling, and mechanical equipment.
+These products include washers and dryers, tunnel systems and coin-operated machines, many of which are designed to reduce utility and water consumption and all finishing equipment including sheet feeders, flatwork ironers, automatic sheet folders, stackers, and rail systems and hot water/steam systems.